 Incidentally my new machine has arrived, haven’t had a chance to open it yet.
 It sounded like a great buy–has ten feet, including walking foot and free motion quilting feet and an extension table too!
 All just for $140 from Brother– I think it is Model 3340.

 I could, of course cut out the fabric for the blocks.
-I had the fabric pieces for five random blocks, when it finally dawned on me that I could piece the blocks without the machine.
+I had the pieces done for five random blocks, when it finally dawned on me that I could piece the blocks without the machine.
 English Paper piecing it was to be.
 But for that, the templates had to be cut again, into individual paper pieces.
-Not a happy thought, as the average number of pieces in the blocks must be around fifty.
+Not a happy thought, as the average number of pieces in each of the blocks must be around fifty.